Panchagavi/Tercel/README.md

 # Tercel
-This sample Repo for Tercel
+This sample Repo for Tercel.